kumprj/chicago-cfa/README.md

 # Frontend
 The frontend folder contains a single page HTML with some small javascript code to send the data entered to API Gateway.
+It is hosted on S3 as a static webpage.

 # Backend
-The backend is a NodeJS Lambda that handles the API Gateway request.
-It receives a JSON Object ('body') which is then parsed to determine if we have a DDB insert or delete.
+The backend is triggered when a user submits to add or delete data.
+It is a NodeJS Lambda that handles the API Gateway request.
+It receives a JSON Object ('body') which is then parsed to determine if we have a DDB insert or delete and then processes it accordingly.

 # src
 Python src code.
 This handles the NHL API requests and text message sends. `get_name_and_number` fetches the names and phone numbers to text message. `send_text` iterates through this list and sends it out. `free_cfa `is what queries the NHL api and determines if we need to send the text at all based on the NHL information.